mne-tools/mne-python/doc/overview/faq.rst

 ------------------------------------------------------------

 Knowing "the right thing" to do with EEG and MEG data is challenging.
-We use the `MNE mailing list`_ to discuss analysis strategies for different kinds of data.
-It's worth searching the archives to see if there have been relevant discussions in the past, but don't hesitate to ask a new question if the answer isn't out there already.
+We use the `GitHub Discussions`_ page to discuss analysis strategies for different kinds of data.
+It's worth searching the archives of the `MNE mailing list`_ and the `MNE Gitter channel`_ to see if there have been relevant discussions in the past, but don't hesitate to ask a new question if the answer isn't out there already.

 I think I found a bug, what do I do?